dgaydukov/cert-ocpjp11/files/LowLatency.md

     * `-XX:G1MaxNewSizePercent` (60) - max size of young gen
     * `-XX:NewSize` and `-XX:MaxNewSize` - size in MB of young gen
     * `-XX:GCTimeRatio` (12) - ratio of time spent in GC compared to app running, 1 / (1 + GCTimeRatio) = ratio how much app is running
+    * `-XX:MaxTenuringThreshold` (15) - how many GC cycles objects stays in Eden, before moved to older generation
   * Z:
     * `-Xmx` - the most important part is max heap size
     * `-XX:ConcGCThreads` - number of threads GC is using (by default 6)

+Don't confuse - 2 GC metrics:
+* Throughput - total amound the app is running vs gc running, so 99% means that 99% time app is running and 1% time the GC is running
+* Latency (responsiveness) - duration of STW pause.
+So low-latency GC tries to minimize latency for overall throughput by using concurrent operations, so you have many pauses, but each pause is very short.
+GC pause is when the throughput is halted due to the application's garbage collector freeing up or optimizing memory.
+You have to try to achieve the high throughput and low latency.

+Let's compare 3 low latency GC:
+* Z - on average comparing to Shenandoah, generational Z perform better have lower pauses and higher throughput
+* Shenandoah - non-generational concurrent GC.
+* C4 (Azul Zing JVM) - generational form of the Pauseless GC Algorithm, uses a read barrier (LVB - loaded value barrier) to support concurrent compaction, concurrent remapping, and concurrent incremental update tracing for both young and old generations.

+Algos:
+* markSweepCompact (used by MajorGC for old/tenured generation) - algo that use 3 steps:
+  * mark - mark all alive objects (JVM store a list of pointers known as  “ordinary object pointer (oop) table” where it has a bit to understand if object is alive or no)
+  * sweep - release memory allocated by unused objects (sweep after completion leaves memory fragmented)
+  * compact - during mark-and-sweep, memory fragmentation happens, because initially objects allocated sequentially, but over time some deallocated, but some stay, so you have many free space between alive objects.
+You go and re-align all objects in the memory, kind of defragmentation
+* markAndCopy - similar to markAndSweep, but on second step, it copies alive objects into new space, and cleaning the whole space.
+This is mostly used in MinorGC, when we have 2 survivor spaces in Eden, and during MinorGC, alive objects moved from one space to another.
+Don't confuse:
+* generational GC - use young/old generations (from java 21 ZGC is generational: ` -XX:+UseZGC -XX:+ZGenerational`)
+  * based on the "Weak generational hypothesis" - most objects die young.
+* non-generational GC - doesn't distinguish objects by their lifetime (shenandoah originally non-generational, there is proposal to make it generational from java25 [JEP-521](https://openjdk.org/jeps/521))
+Don't confuse:
+* MinorGC - clean the young generation space (Eden)
+* MajorGC - clean the old generation space (tenured)
+* FullGC - when both MinorGC and MajorGC runs, usually happens like this:
+  * JVM need memory - it runs MinorGC, moves some object into old generation
+  * If there is space in the oldGen, JVM just move objects there an stop GC cycle
+  * If not enough space in the oldGen, JVM runs MajorGC to free up memory in the oldGen

 ### Encoding
 Don't confuse(endianess - the way we store bytes in memory):